websiteinspiration/bugsplat.rb/entries/payment-integration.md

 <p>
 <img style="float: right; margin-left: 20px;" src="http://files.bugsplatcdn.com/files/e1aa9b6c8960a1012ce2/stripe_rails.png">
-Over the past two years I've written <a href="/projects.html">four web applications from scratch</a> using <a href="http://rubyonrails.org">Ruby on Rails</a>.
-Every single one of these applications uses <a href="https://www.stripe.com">Stripe</a> to process recurring or one-time payments.
-With each new implmentation I learned new things that earned money and saw old mistakes that cost dearly.
+Thousands of small businesses are using <a href="https://www.stripe.com">Stripe</a> to process recurring or one-time payments for their <a href="http://rubyonrails.org">Ruby on Rails</a> SaaS offerings.
+Most of them, probably including yours, are using a simple integration copied from a "Stripe in 10 minutes" tutorial, but what these tutorials don't cover could cost you customer good will and  <strong>thousands of dollars</strong> in lost payments and lost opportunities.
 </p>

+* Expired credit cards
+* Lost transactions due to timeouts and bugs
+* Lost time digging through Stripe's dashboard or the Rails console to see your quarterly revenue or to find a specific customer's transaction

-**You don't have to suffer through those same mistakes.**
+<p class="jumbo">You don't have to suffer through those problems</p>

 My new eBook <strong><em>Mastering Modern Payments: Using Stripe with Rails</em></strong> will teach you:

 * Why a simple, 10 minute integration **isn't enough**
-* How to build **maintainable** payment forms that convert
+* How to build **maintainable** payment forms that **convert**
 * How, where, and why to use Stripe's `stripe.js` and `checkout.js`
 * Why you should always structure payments as state machines
 * Why and how you should write an admin interface from the start